Ramification in Division Fields and Sporadic Points on Modular Curves: Valuations of the -torsion Points of the Formal Group

-We recall our setup.
-Unless otherwise noted, in this section $P\in E(K)$ will be a point with exact order $p^n$, with $n\geq 1$, on an elliptic curve $E$ that is supersingular at some prime $\gp\subset \Ocal_K$ lying above the odd prime $p$; for the caveat with $p=2$, see Remark \ref{p=2caveat}.
+Unless otherwise noted, in this section $P\in E(K)$ will be a point of exact order $p^n$ with $n\geq 1$ on an elliptic curve $E/K$ that is supersingular at some prime $\gp\subset \Ocal_K$ lying above the odd prime $p$; for the caveat with $p=2$, see Remark \ref{p=2caveat}.
 As before, $v$ is the valuation associated to $\gp$, normalized so that $v(p)=1$.
+Recall, $E [= p^n ]$ denotes the set of points of exact order $p^n$.

 Let $F_E\in K_{\gp}\llbracket S, T \rrbracket$ denote the formal group law of $E$ over $K_{\gp}$.
 Let $\pi_{\gp}$ be a uniformizer at $\gp$; the set of elements of the ideal $(\pi_{\gp})$ becomes a group under $F_E$ and will be denoted $\hat{E}$.
-If $\beta \in \hat{E}$, the map $\beta\mapsto (x\left(\beta\right),y\left(\beta\right))$ yields an injection from $\hat{E}$ into $E\left(K_{\gp}\right)$.
-Conversely, if $(x,y)\in E\left(K_{\gp}\right)$ is in the kernel of reduction, then $(x,y)\mapsto \frac{-x}{y}\in \hat{E}$ yields an inverse, so that $\hat{E}$ is isomorphic to the kernel of reduction modulo $\pi_{\gp}$.
+If $\beta \in \hat{E}$, the map $\beta\mapsto (x (\beta ),y (\beta ))$ yields an injection from $\hat{E}$ into $E (K_{\gp} )$.
+Conversely, if $(x,y)\in E (K_{\gp} )$ is in the kernel of reduction, then $(x,y)\mapsto \frac{-x}{y}\in \hat{E}$ yields an inverse, so that $\hat{E}$ is isomorphic to the kernel of reduction modulo $\pi_{\gp}$.
 If $Q$ is in the kernel of reduction, write $\hat{Q}$ for the image of $Q$ in $\hat{E}$, i.e., $\frac{-x(Q)}{y(Q)}.$ We will often just use $+$ to denote addition in $\hat{E}$.
 The reader may find it useful to recall the following identity for moving between valuations of roots of division polynomials and of elements of the formal group: